cucapra/wax2018/src/cfp.md

 Authors are also encouraged to submit supporting material (code, data dumps, etc.) after acceptance, which we will also host.
 We especially encourage talks with live demos of applications and working tools.

-Papers should use [the formatting guidelines for SIGPLAN conferences][sigplanconf] (please use the sigplan sub-format of the acmart class) and not exceed 2 pages, excluding references.
+Papers should use [the formatting guidelines for SIGPLAN conferences][sigplanconf] (the `acmart` format with the `sigplan` two-column option) and not exceed 2 pages, excluding references.
 Review is single-blind, so please include authors' names on the submitted PDF.

 Submit your papers [via HotCRP][hotcrp].